Yeltsa-Kcir/stegano_files/Readme.md

  `python --version`
 The installed python version should be printed.
 - [ ] **Download files**
-Create a new directory, e.g. on your desktop and download steg.py and _requirements.txt_
+Create a new folder/directory, e.g. on your desktop and download steg.py and _requirements.txt_

 - [ ] **(Optional but recommended) Install a virtual environment**
 *Using a virtual environment (venv) let's you install all the needed packages in one place so you can just delete the folder afterwards and don't need to cleanup too much.*
-	- Open a cli in the new directory (just type `cmd` in the top part of the windows file explorer)
+	- Open a cli in the new folder/directory (just type `cmd` in the top part of the windows file explorer)
 ![](https://github.com/Yeltsa-Kcir/stegano_files/blob/main/md_images/CmdAtTop.PNG)
 <sup>Where to write "cmd"</sup>
 	- Enter `python -m venv venv_steg` and wait